elias-lee/lelias.github.io/_posts/2020-06-10-econgrowth-2.md

 | Hire point (Capital)            |  $r = \frac{\delta F}{\delta K} = \delta \frac{Y}{K}$ |
 | Share of output paid to Capital | $r\frac{K}{Y}=\alpha$  |

-You can see that the factor shares are <colored>constant</colored> over time, which is consistent with the Fact 5 from Chapter 1.
+You can see that the factor shares are <colorred> constant</colorred> over time, which is consistent with the Fact 5 from Chapter 1.

 Now what we are really interested is in finding output per worker or per capita output thus replacing $y \equiv\frac{Y}{L}$ and $k\equiv\frac{K}{L}$ the original function [$Y = F(K,L) = K^\alpha L^{1-\alpha}$] gives us: